Reddsoul/Galf-Webapp/MANUAL.md

 #### Score Display

-Shows the clubs tapped so far in sequence (e.g. `D → 7i → P`).
-A club currently being cycled through multi-tap appears in brackets (e.g. `D → 7i → [9i]`) until committed.
+Shows the clubs tapped so far in sequence (e.g. `D ▶ 7i ▶ P`).
+A club currently being cycled through multi-tap appears in brackets (e.g. `D ▶ 7i ▶ [9i]`) until committed.
 The count of all clubs — including any pending — is your running score.
 Score vs. par updates in real time.

 #### Club Suggestion

 If yardages are entered for this course and tee, and you have clubs in your bag, Galf shows a **Suggested** club sequence for the hole yardage using a greedy algorithm:

-> _Suggested: D → 9i → P_
+> _Suggested: D ▶ 9i ▶ P_

 It picks the longest club in your bag that fits the remaining distance, subtracts it, and repeats until the hole is covered.
 The putter can only appear once.
 If two clubs have the same distance, the one you use more often is preferred.

+If no full club fits the remaining distance (e.g. 30 yards left after the last approach), Galf falls back to the nearest partial wedge swing — for example `SW ¾` or `PW ½`.
+Partial swings only appear in suggestions if you have entered partial distances for that wedge in the Clubs tab.

 This is a starting point — not a prescription.
 You still tap whatever you actually hit.